LiveAsynchronousVisualizedArchitecture/lava/README.md

  - Crashes are shown clearly and don't hurt workflow.
 Running threads will simply skip packets destined for the crashed node and so the overall program will have minimal disruption.

 #### 5. A visual interface for both message passing and data flow nodes.
- - This reduces the complexity of understanding how a program fits together as well as giving easy and intuitive feedback on high level information such as node crashed or the amount of CPU time spent running each node.
+ - This reduces the complexity of understanding how a program fits together as well as giving easy and intuitive feedback on high level information such as node crashes or the amount of CPU time spent running each node.